menu

 Demographics

-In terms of college education, Maple Hill is nearly on par with the US average for all cities of 21.84%: 18.23% of adults 25 and older in Maple Hill have a bachelor's degree or advanced degree.
+The education level of Maple Hill citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.23% of adults 25 and older in Maple Hill have a college degree.

 The per capita income in Maple Hill in 2022 was $36,166, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $144,664 for a family of four.
 However, Maple Hill contains both very wealthy and poor people as well.